Lost television broadcast: Ireland

 The Republic of Ireland was a latecomer to television, with Telefís Éireann being established at the end of 1961.
 Although early news broadcasts were recorded on kines, almost all broadcasts up until 1977 are lost.
-Of the soap opera Tolka Row (1964–68) only the last episode survives, while almost all the early episodes of The Late Late Show (1962–present) are lost.
-Even when shows were sent abroad — The Riordans was sent to Australia for rebroadcast — the tapes were often sent back to Ireland and recorded over, as they were so expensive.
+Of the soap opera Tolka Row (1964–1968) only the last episode survives, while almost all the early episodes of The Late Late Show (1962–present) are lost.
+Even when shows were sent abroad – The Riordans was sent to Australia for rebroadcast – the tapes were often sent back to Ireland and recorded over, as they were so expensive.

 Netherlands

 The 1970s Dutch TV series The Eddy-Go-Round Show hosted by Eddy Becker, despite featuring high-profile guests, is reported to have been largely erased by the broadcaster it aired on.
 However, a short section featuring Swedish pop group ABBA performing "I Do, I Do, I Do, I Do, I Do" was later uncovered on a tape recorded by a home viewer.
-An additional episode was later uncovered as the host had kept a copy himself and was later rebroadcast on a Dutch cable channel in 2012.
+An additional episode was later uncovered as the host had kept a copy for himself and was later rebroadcast on a Dutch cable channel in 2012.